-If you do land in the Malaysian capital, don’t dismiss it (after a quick glimpse at the Petronas Towers).
-Instead, take some time to explore this rich city where India, China and Malaysia meet.
-Here’s my recommendations on what to see in Kuala Lumpur.
+So if you do find yourself landing in the Malaysian capital, don’t dismiss it after a quick glimpse of the Petronas Towers.
+Instead, take some time to explore this culturally rich city where India, China and Malaysia meet.

 1. Petronas Towers (& KL Tower)

 Known locally at the Twin-Towers (Petronas is the name of the oil and gas company the towers are named after), there is no doubt that the Petronas Towers are Kuala Lumpur’s most iconic sight, appearing number one on any list of places to visit in Kuala Lumpur.